For context on how my brain works, see Working with an AuDHD Brain.

 Why This Stack?

-- Keyboard-only: No mouse needed
+- Keyboard-only: no mouse needed

-- Scriptable: Integration with everything
+- Scriptable: it plugs into everything

-- Plain text: Your data is yours
+- Plain text: the data is mine

 Installation